vitojeng/ohara-quickstart/docs/src/quickstart_vm.rst

 **Stream:**

-Stream is our last missing piece of the puzzle.
+Stream is our last missing piece of the "pipeline".
 Let's add one very quick!

 Remember the `stream jar <https://github.com/oharastream/ohara-quickstart/releases>`_ you downloaded along with the quickstart image?
 It's time to use it: